JayXT/BatchSubSync/README.md

 # BatchSubSync

-The repository offers bash scripts for batch subtitle timing resynchronization using [ffsubsync](https://github.com/smacke/ffsubsync).
+The repository offers bash scripts for batch subtitle timing resync using [ffsubsync](https://github.com/smacke/ffsubsync).
 Here are the details about the scripts:

 - ffsubsync should be installed and available in the system PATH.
 - The scripts should be marked as exectutable and placed in the directory under the PATH.